MileHacker Logo

 • Accessibility infrastructure is limited compared to Western standards.

-• Older buildings, public transportation (buses), and some landmarks may lack ramps or elevators.
+• Older buildings, public transportation (buses), and some landmarks might not have ramps or elevators.

-• Contact your accommodation or attractions directly to confirm accessibility.
+• Contact your accommodation or attractions directly to verify accessibility.

 Services for Sensory Impairments